BroncBotz3481/.github/profile/README.md

 1. Install WPILib, FRC Game Tools, REV Hardware Client, and CTRE Pheonix Tuner.
 2. Create a robot project and include the REVLib and CTRE libraries.
 3. Design (DONT FILL IN ANYTHING) a Command Based robot following our paradigm with the following mechanisms (assume all motors are `CANSparkMax`'s):
-  3. Arm
+  a.
+Arm
-  3. Differential Drive (4 motor drive train)
+  b.
+Differential Drive (4 motor drive train)
-  3. Climber
+  c.
+Climber
-  3. Shooter (Attached to arm)
+  d.
+Shooter (Attached to arm)
 4. Prove the design follows our paradigm by submitting it for mentor validation.
 5. Fill in 3 of the subsystems.
 6. Create corresponding commands.